wilzbach/docs.asyncy.com/storyscript/README.md

 ## Services

-A service is a containerize microservice that is registered in the [Asyncy Hub](https://hub.asyncy.com).
+A service is a containerized microservice that is registered in the [Asyncy Hub](https://hub.asyncy.com).
 Discover hundreds of services in the Hub or build your own in any language, submit to the Asyncy Hub and call it in your Storyscript like this:

 ```coffeescript
 # Call a service with a command and all arguments named